-I. Nondiscrimination and Equal Employment Opportunity.
+Nondiscrimination and Equal Employment Opportunity.

-Board Policies 3.18 and 5.02 prohibit discrimination in the District on the basis of race, color, national origin, sex (including sexual orientation or transgender identity), disability, age, religion, height, weight, marital or family status, military status, ancestry, genetic information, or any other legally protected characteristic in its programs and activities, including employment opportunities.
-This guideline shall be used to ensure that the District's nondiscrimination policies are implemented properly and in compliance with Federal and State laws and regulations.
+Board Policies III-18 and V-2 prohibit discrimination in the District on the basis of race, color, national origin, sex, sexual orientation, gender identity or gender expression, disability, age, religion, height, weight, marital or family status, military status, ancestry, genetic information, or any other legally protected characteristic in its programs and activities, including employment opportunities.
+This guideline shall be used to ensure that the District's non-discrimination policies are implemented properly and in compliance with Federal and State laws and regulations.
 Harassment generally and Sexual Harassment are addressed in subsections II and III of this guideline, respectively.